 A cluster is a group of linked systems (nodes) working closely together to increase efficiency.
 Clustering enables the execution of applications on several parallel servers.
-In a JBoss EAP cluster each node is a JBoss server instance.
+In a JBoss Enterprise Application Platform cluster, each node is a JBoss server instance.
 Several JBoss server instances are grouped together to form a cluster, also known as a "partition".

-JBoss EAP implements two different cluster configurations: a failover cluster and a load-distribution cluster.
+JBoss Enterprise Application Platform implements two different cluster configurations: a failover cluster and a load-balanced cluster.

-In a failover cluster scenario a single node services requests from clients.
-In the event that the node fails another node in the cluster continues to service requests.
+In a failover cluster scenario, a single node serves requests from clients.
+In the event that the node fails, another node in the cluster continues to service requests.

-In a load-distribution cluster scenario multiple nodes service requests from clients.
-In this way a single address is serviced with the power of multiple systems.
+In a load-balanced cluster scenario, multiple nodes serve requests from clients.
+In this scenario, a single address is serviced with the power of multiple systems.

 In both cases, the server state is distributed across different servers.
-If any of the servers fails the application is still accessible via other non-failed cluster nodes.
+If any of the servers fails, the application is still accessible through other active cluster nodes.

 Communication between the different cluster nodes ensures the data consistency of the following information:

 - Applications - an application deployed on one node is replicated to the other nodes of the cluster (farming deployment)

 - State of HTTP sessions, EJB 3.0 session beans, EJB 3.0 entity beans, as well as Hibernate persistence objects (distributed state replication service using JBoss Cache)